ehamberg/gtdguide/src/lyagtd.markdown

 it should go into your calendar or your *tickler file* which will soon be explained.
 (Yes; even the weird name.)

-Now, if the item you're currently processing *is* actionable--in other words: something should be done about it--you should ask the question "*what is the next action?*"  **The next action needs to be a *physical* and *visible* action**.
+Now, if the item you're currently processing *is* actionable---in other words: something should be done about it---you should ask the question "*what is the next action?*"  **The next action needs to be a *physical* and *visible* action**.
 In other words, not @@"plan cake lottery"@@, but ^^"e-mail Arthur and Camille and remind them to bake their cakes"^^.

 <div class="important">

-This very thing--that a *next action* should be the next **physical, visible** action to move the project closer to its goal--is perhaps *the* most important "rule" in GTD.
+This very thing---that a *next action* should be the next **physical, visible** action to move the project closer to its goal---is perhaps *the* most important "rule" in GTD.
 By using a few extra seconds to come up with what *physically* needs to be done, you make sure that your "next action" lists will only contain the things you can choose to do at any moment.
 The "pre-processing" has already